Combined Zeeman and orbital effect on the Josephson effect in rippled graphene: Methodology

 where $\varepsilon$ is the energy, $\delta^{-1}$ is the inelastic scattering time, $\hat\rho_3 = \diag(1,1,-1,-1)$, $\Delta$ is the superconducting gap parameter, $\vb h$ is the exchange field and $\vb* \sigma$ is the vector consisting of Pauli matrices.
 Defining ``spin up'' and ``spin down'' parallel to the in-plane magnetic field gives $\vb h = h\vu z$.
 We here disregard the effect of the very weak $\vb k$-dependent spin-orbit induced effective Zeeman-field caused by ripples in graphene, which is opposite in direction at the two inequivalent Dirac points of graphene~\cite{jeong_prb_11}.

+To model rippled graphene, we will map the non-flat graphene sheet in the lab frame $x'y'z'$ shown in \cref{fig:sketch} with magnetic field components $B_{x'}, B_{y'}, B_\perp$ to a local coordinate system $xyz$ that follows the graphene surface in the sense that the $z$-axis is always orthogonal to the surface.
+The spatially constant magnetic field in the lab frame will then give rise to a spatially dependent magnetic field in the local coordinate system $xyz$.

-Let $x$ and $y$ be an orthogonal coordinate system of the graphene surface such that the superconductors are located at $x = \pm L/2$ and the interfaces with vacuum are at $y = \pm W/2$.
-The curved geometry of graphene will in general enter into the Usadel equation~\eqref{eq:usadelGeneral} in two ways.
-First, the divergence operator is altered by the presence of nonzero Christoffel symbols.
-However, since the curvature of rippled graphene typically is very small~\cite{xue2011}, this effect is negligible.
+Let $x$ and $y$ denote orthogonal coordinates on the graphene surface such that the superconductors are located at $x = \pm L/2$ and the interfaces with vacuum are at $y = \pm W/2$.
+The curved geometry of graphene will in general enter into the Usadel equation~\eqref{eq:usadelGeneral} in three ways.
+First, the divergence and gradient operators are altered by the curvature.
+For a given ripple structure, these operators can be calculated from the resulting metric tensor.
+However, since the curvature of rippled graphene typically is very small~\cite{xue2011}, the deviation from the Euclidean metric is negligible.
 Consequently, we use $\nabla \equiv \vu x\pdv*{}{x} + \vu y\pdv*{}{y}$.
+Second, the out-of-plane magnetic field component is modulated because it penetrates the graphene at varying angles.
+That is, if $\vb B_\perp = B_\perp \vu z'$ is the out-of-plane magnetic field $\vu z'$ is the unit vector pointing out of the plane in the external coordinate system, or ``lab frame'', and $\vu z$ is the unit vector orthogonal to the graphene, then

-Second, and crucial for the effect considered here, the in-plane magnetic field has a component orthogonal to the surface.
-In the external coordinate system, or ``lab frame'', the magnetic field can be written $\vb B = \transpose{(B_x, B_y, B_\perp)}$, as illustrated in \cref{fig:sketch}, but in the coordinate system of the curved graphene, the magnetic field has a $z$-component equal to
+Again, since the curvature is small, $\beta$ is negligible compared to $B_\perp$, so we can safely disregard this correction.
+Third, and crucial for the effect considered here, the in-plane magnetic field has a component orthogonal to the surface.
+In the lab frame, the magnetic field can be written $\vb B = \transpose{(B_{x'}, B_{y'}, B_\perp)}$.
+In the coordinate system of the curved graphene, this gives rise to a magnetic field with a $z$-component equal to